billwparker/rock-paper-scissors-spock-lizard/blog.md

 Mastering Rock, Paper, Scissors, Lizard, Spock: An Algorithmic Approach

 If you've watched "The Big Bang Theory," then you may have heard of the variant of the classic "Rock, Paper, Scissors" game—namely, "Rock, Paper, Scissors, Lizard, Spock" (RPSLS).
-It's a game with more outcomes, making it a perfect challenge for an AI model strategy to predict and counter the opponent's moves.
+It's a game with more outcomes, making it a perfect challenge for an AI model strategy to predict and counter the opponent's moves in a series of games.
 This blog post dives into a Python implementation that builds an AI capable of challenging any human or algorithmic opponent, while utilizing decision-making strategies to improve its odds of winning.

 ## Human Bias in Random Choices: Why We Struggle with True Randomness